omni-us/jsonargparse/DOCUMENTATION.rst

 .. testcode:: class_from_function

+    from jsonargparse import ArgumentParser
-    from jsonargparse import ArgumentParser, class_from_function
+    from jsonargparse.typing import class_from_function

     parser = ArgumentParser()
     dynamic_class = class_from_function(instantiate_myclass)